opencv/opencv/modules/gpu/doc/image_processing.rst

         If the source matrix is real (its type is ``CV_32FC1``    ), forward DFT is performed.
 The result of the DFT is packed into complex ( ``CV_32FC2``    ) matrix.
 So, the width of the destination matrix is ``dft_size.width / 2 + 1``    .
 But if the source is a single column, the height is reduced instead of the width.

 See Also:
-:cpp:func:`dft`
+:ocv:func:`dft`

 .. index:: gpu::convolve

 gpu::convolve
 -----------------
-.. cpp:function:: void gpu::convolve(const GpuMat& image, const GpuMat& templ, GpuMat& result, bool ccorr=false)
+.. ocv:function:: void gpu::convolve(const GpuMat& image, const GpuMat& templ, GpuMat& result, bool ccorr=false)

-.. cpp:function:: void gpu::convolve(const GpuMat& image, const GpuMat& templ, GpuMat& result, bool ccorr, ConvolveBuf& buf)
+.. ocv:function:: void gpu::convolve(const GpuMat& image, const GpuMat& templ, GpuMat& result, bool ccorr, ConvolveBuf& buf)

     Computes a convolution (or cross-correlation) of two images.